Top 10 tips for Visiting Antarctica: The Cruise Of A Lifetime

 There’s plenty to see and do, plus who doesn’t like an extended holiday!

-Please see our page here for best things to do in Ushuaia.
+For more information, please see our page on the best things to do in Ushuaia.

 Trying to choose an Antarctica cruise can be overwhelming.
 There are over 70 cruise itineraries and hundreds of different tour operators to look through.

 Not to mention the time of year you choose, the ship and your budget, which can all affect your experience and what you can see and do.

 We recommend you conduct thorough research and know what type of Antarctica experience you are want.